Skip to main content

 Our Approach

-MedPrecision conducted a comprehensive billing audit covering coding accuracy, payment accuracy, denial patterns, and compliance.
+MedPrecision conducted a billing audit covering coding accuracy, payment accuracy, denial patterns, and compliance.
 We reviewed 150 encounters across all nine providers, compared payments to contracted rates for the top 10 payers, and performed a targeted HCC capture audit for the value-based contracts.

 Key Outcomes